nextflow-io/training/docs/basic_training/containers.md

 !!! tip

-    If you didn't complete the steps above, you can copy a public image to use in the following sections with two commnads: `docker pull quay.io/biocontainers/salmon:0.14.1--h86b0361_1` and `docker tag quay.io/biocontainers/salmon:0.14.1--h86b0361_1 my-image`
+    If you didn't complete the steps above, use the 'rnaseq-nf' image used elsewhere in these materials by specifying `nextflow/rnaseq-nf` in place of `my-image` in the following examples.

 You can run the software installed in the container by using the `run` command.
 For example, you can check that Salmon is running correctly in the container generated above by using the following command: